hopsoft/turbo_boost-streams/README.md

 Turbo Streams [intentionally restricts](https://turbo.hotwired.dev/handbook/streams#but-what-about-running-javascript%3F) official actions to CRUD related activity.
-The [official actions](https://turbo.hotwired.dev/reference/streams#the-seven-actions) work well for a considerable number of use cases and you should push Streams as far as possible before reaching for TurboReady.
+These [official actions](https://turbo.hotwired.dev/reference/streams#the-seven-actions) work well for a large number of use cases.
+*You should push Turbo Streams as far as possible before reaching for TurboReady.*

-If you discover that CRUD isn't enough, TurboReady covers pretty much everything else.
+But if you find that CRUD isn't enough, TurboReady covers pretty much everything else.

-> **IMPORTANT:** TurboReady is intended for Rails apps that use Hotwire but not [CableReady](https://github.com/stimulusreflex/cable_ready)
+> ⚠️ TurboReady is intended for Rails apps that use Hotwire but not [CableReady](https://github.com/stimulusreflex/cable_ready)
 > as CableReady already provides a rich set of [offically supported DOM operations](https://cableready.stimulusreflex.com/reference/operations).

-> *NOTE:* Efforts are already underway to bring CableReady's [DOM operations to Turbo Streams](https://github.com/marcoroth/turbo_power).
+> 💡 Efforts are already underway to bring CableReady's [DOM operations to Turbo Streams](https://github.com/marcoroth/turbo_power).

 ## Sponsors